TARAC: Mitigating Hallucination in LVLMs via Temporal Attention Real-time Accumulative Connection: Introduction

+To mitigate hallucinations, extensive research has been conducted.
+Training-based methods aim to enhance visual grounding by optimizing data quality (e.g., filtering detailed descriptions \cite{yue2024less}) or refining loss functions (e.g., reweighting generation loss \cite{cal}).
+Reinforcement learning approaches like LLaVA-RLHF \cite{sun2023aligning} and HA-DPO \cite{zhao2023beyond} have also been adapted to align model outputs with visual facts.

+Training-free methods intervene during the inference stage.
+Some employ contrastive decoding strategies (e.g., VCD \cite{leng2024mitigating}, IBD \cite{zhu2024ibd}) to amplify visual reliance by contrasting logits from distorted inputs.
+Others, such as OPERA \cite{huang2024opera} and DOPRA \cite{wei2024dopra}, mitigate hallucinations by detecting and disrupting attention sinks on text tokens to prevent over-reliance on language priors.
+Additionally, agent-based frameworks like $V^*$ \cite{wu2024v} and LLaVA-PLUS \cite{liu2025llava} utilize iterative search or external tools to precisely locate image regions relevant to user queries, thereby improving response accuracy.

+However, as noted in \cite{bai2024hallucination}, despite significant progress, hallucination remains a persistent challenge.
+Furthermore, the aforementioned training-free methods often rely on computationally expensive mechanisms like contrastive decoding or backtracking.
+These approaches inevitably introduce significant latency and computational overhead, limiting their practical deployment.
+To develop a more efficient solution, we investigate the underlying mechanism of hallucination generation.

-As shown in Figure \ref{fig:case}, we observe that during the generation, LVLMs progressively allocate less attention to image tokens as more tokens are generated.
-Moreover, the positions where hallucinated statements occur exhibit correspondingly lower attention to visual information (Detailed analysis provided in Appendix \ref{appendix:analysis}).
-Motivated by this observation, we propose a novel training-free approach, Temporal Attention Real-time Accumulative Connection (TARAC), to effectively mitigate hallucinations.
-Specifically, TARAC maintains a cumulative attention distribution over image tokens during generation.
-Throughout the generation process, the attention of current generating token on image tokens is continuously acquired and used to update the accumulated attention.
-At each time step, the accumulated attention will be injected with a certain scaling factor to enhance the model’s attention on image tokens.
+As shown in Figure \ref{fig:case}, we observe that during the generation process, LVLMs progressively allocate less attention to image tokens as more tokens are generated.
+Moreover, the positions where hallucinated statements occur exhibit correspondingly lower attention to visual information.
+Motivated by this observation, we propose a novel training-free approach, Temporal Attention Real-time Accumulative Connection (TARAC).
+Drawing inspiration from the forgetting curve in cognitive psychology \cite{ebbinghaus2013image}, where information retention naturally decays over time without reinforcement, TARAC addresses the analogous decay of visual attention during generation.
+Specifically, TARAC functions as a continuous reinforcement mechanism: it maintains a cumulative attention distribution and dynamically re-injects it to sustain the model's focus on visual content.

-To evaluate the effectiveness of TARAC, we conduct experiments across diverse models and datasets.
-The results indicate that TARAC consistently enhances performance across various models and datasets.
-On LLaVA-1.5-7B, TARAC outperforms OPERA and VCD on the CHAIR benchmark, reducing $C_S$ by 17.2 and $C_I$ by 5.4 compared to OPERA, and $C_S$ by 25.2 and $C_I$ by 8.7 compared to VCD.
-Furthermore, on Qwen2-VL-7B, TARAC reduces \textit{CHAIR} by $\sim$21.2\% and \textit{Hal} by $\sim$49\% compared to greedy search on the AMBER benchmark.

-The main contributions of this work are as follows:
+To summarize, the main contributions of this work are as follows: